timwuthenow/ibamoe-enablement/docs/guided_exercises/01_getting_started/01_walk_through.md

     ![VSCode Workspace Layout](../99_images/business_automation/introduction/workspace-layout.png)

 5. Let's first click the `pricing.dmn` file to open it.
 When you do so you may be greeted with a message similar to `This diagram does not have layout information.
 Click 'Yes' to compute optimal layout, it takes time according to the diagram size.
-Click 'No' to proceed without layuot.
+Click 'No' to proceed without layout.
 Please save the layout changes once diagram is opened.` - if so click `Yes` to automap the DMN locations.

     ![Automatic Layout](../99_images/business_automation/introduction/automatic-layout.png)